AliceO2Group/analysis-framework/hyperloop.md

 <img src="images/wagonSettings.png" width="60%">
 </div>

-* In _Configuration_ the wagon configuration corresponding to the workflow will be available.
+* In _Configuration_ the wagon configuration corresponding to the workflow will be available in the _Base_.

 <div align="center">
 <img src="images/wagonConfig.png" width="60%">
 </div>

+  If you need to run the same workflow, but modify one (or more) of the parameter's value, you can use a subwagon instead of creating a new wagon.
+In order to create a subwagon, type the name of the new subwagon, the name has to be unique within the wagon, and type the value of at least one parameter in the configuration.
+The configuration of a subwagon will be kept the same as the _Base_ and overwrite the parameters that are different.

 ## Enabling datasets